mu-semtech/mu-authorization/README.md

 - `DATABASE_OVERLOAD_RECOVERY` : Enables the overload recovery system.
 Note that this has not been tested and may not yet help in case of failure.
 - `LOG_DATABASE_OVERLOAD_TICK` : Logs a message whenever the database overload system executes a recalculation.
 Helps to see if it's still alive.
-- `TESTING_AUTH_QUERY_ERROR_RATE`: Chance a query should fail to execute when trying to test fault-tolerance of consuming services, float ranging [0,1]

 The service also provides a `/recovery-status` endpoint to get some info on the status of the recovery system.